 Most people, children as well as adults, feel low or ‘blue’ occasionally.
 Feeling sad is a normal reaction to experiences that are stressful or upsetting.
 However, when these feelings go on and on, take over your usual self and interfere with your whole life, it can become an illness.
 This illness is called ‘depression’.

-Around 1 in 10 people will experience clinical depression in their lifetime but the vast amount of these sufferers will not receive treatment, either due to limited understanding that they may have depression or due to the stigma of being labelled with such a condition.
+Around 1 in 10 people will experience clinical depression in their lifetime but the vast number of these sufferers will not receive treatment, either due to limited understanding that they may have depression or due to the stigma of being labelled with such a condition.
 The difference with depression is that those feelings persist and have no signs of going away on their own.
 If those feelings continue over the course of a few months then it is worth seeking professional support for this, reminding yourself that it is not a sign of weakness, just that circumstances may have become so overwhelming that resolving them on your own seems like too much of a mountain to climb.

 The symptoms of depression, remembering that they should persist for a significant period of time, vary across age ranges but key signs to look out for in young people would be;